 毫釐有差 A hairbreadth of difference

-天地懸隔 And Heaven and Earth are set apart
+天地懸隔 And heaven and earth are set apart

 欲得現前 If you want it to appear before you

-莫存順逆 Take no thought for or against anything
+莫存順逆 Do not be for or against

 The Tao that can be spoken of is not the eternal Tao.
 The name that can be named is not the eternal Name.
 The Unnamable is the beginning of Heaven and Earth.
-The Namable becomes the mother of the ten thousand things. — Lao-tzu (Suzuki, Carus)
+The Namable becomes the mother of the ten thousand things.

 Vimalakirti Sutra: (Burton Watson)